Igor-Kreshchenko/Igor-Kreshchenko/README.md

 ### Hi there!
 My name is Igor 😎

+> Talk is cheap, show me the code

 ---

 I'm an enthusiastic and detail-oriented frontend developer who is comfortable working with React, JavaScript, Html, CSS to deliver exceptional customer experiences.